GeminiAd/work-day-scheduler/README.md

 Navigate to: <https://geminiad.github.io/work-day-scheduler>

 Enter a task in the text area for a time block and hit the save button!
-That task will be saved for the rest of the day.
+That task - and only that task - will be saved for the rest of the day.

 ## Technologies Used